andresbeltran98/WordPath/README.md

 ### Prerequisites
 Java 7 or above.

-There are three files provided in src/Resources:
+There are three text files provided:
 Length3WordIndex
 SmallWordIndex
 LargeWordIndex